The Fox and the Hound: Plot

-Amos and Copper trespass into the reserve and hunt the two foxes.
-The chase climaxes when Amos and Copper inadvertently provoke an attack from a giant bear.
-Amos trips and falls into one of his own traps, dropping his gun slightly out of reach.
-Copper violently fights the bear, but is almost killed by the vicious animal.
-Tod comes to Copper's rescue and battles the bear until they both fall down a waterfall.
+Amos and Copper trespass into the reserve and hunt Tod and Vixey.
+The chase climaxes when they inadvertently provoke an attack from a grizzly bear.
+Amos trips and falls into one of his own traps, dropping his rifle slightly out of reach.
+Copper violently fights the bear, but is almost killed by it.
+Tod comes to Copper's rescue and battles it until both he and the bear fall down a waterfall.
 As Copper approaches Tod as he lies wounded in the lake below, Amos appears, ready to shoot Tod.
-Copper positions himself in front of Tod to prevent Amos from shooting him, refusing to move away.
-Amos, understanding Tod had saved their lives, lowers his gun and leaves with Copper.
-Tod and Copper reconcile their friendship and share one last smile before parting.
+Copper positions himself in front of Tod to prevent Amos from doing so, refusing to move away.
+Amos, understanding Tod had saved their lives from the bear, decides to spare Tod for Copper, lowers his rifle, and leaves with Copper.
+Tod and Copper share one last smile before parting.

 At home, Tweed nurses Amos back to health, much to his humiliation.
 As he lies down to take a nap, Copper smiles as he remembers the day when he first met Tod.
-At the same moment, Vixey joins Tod on top of a hill as they both look down on Copper and Tod's former home.
+At the same moment, Vixey joins Tod on top of a hill as they both look down on Amos' and Tweed's homes.